AmBAR: Programs

 AmBAR runs a range of events and programs that facilitate interaction and communication among and between the US and Russian (or, more broadly, Russian-speaking) business and professional communities.
 These activities are often organized in partnership with well-known organizations.
-In October 2010, AmBAR partnered with the Center for Russian, East European and Eurasian Studies of Stanford University (CREEES) to hold a panel discussion "What's the Secret of Silicon Valley and How Can It Be Replicated in Russia", whose guest speaker was Viktor Vekselberg, the President of the Skolkovo Foundation.
+In October 2010, AmBAR partnered with the Center for Russian, East European, and Eurasian Studies of Stanford University (CREEES) to hold a panel discussion "What's the Secret of Silicon Valley and How Can It Be Replicated in Russia", whose guest speaker was Viktor Vekselberg, the President of the Skolkovo Foundation.

-With the Russian Corporation of Nanotechnologies (Rusnano), AmBAR organized the Silicon Valley's First Venture Capital Trip to Russia.
+With the Russian Corporation of Nanotechnologies (Rusnano), AmBAR organized Silicon Valley's first venture capital trip to Russia.

 "A Russian state-backed fund for investment in nanotechnology, Rusnano, organized the trip with AmBar, a trade group for Russian-speaking professionals in the San Francisco Bay Area. ...
 Rusnano's director, Anatoly Chubais, one of the architects of Russia's immediate post-Soviet privatization, who has now joined the effort to diversify, said in a statement that the goal of the visit was to "bring together the country's most promising innovative projects with the world's smartest money."

 All events took place in Moscow on May 25–27, 2010.
-Most of participating VC firms are ranked within TOP 50 of all venture firms, with total amount of capital under management exceeding $50 billion.
-On May 25, the delegates met with the Russian President Dmitry Medvedev.
+Most of the participating venture capital firms are ranked within the top 50 of all venture firms, with a total amount of capital under management exceeding $50 billion.
+On May 25, the delegates met with Russian President Dmitry Medvedev.

-AmBAR organized a meeting between Russian President Dmitry Medvedev and the Russian compatriots working in the San Francisco Bay Area.
-The meeting took place during Medvedev's June 2010 visit to Silicon Valley, in a cafe in Palo Alto.
+AmBAR organized a meeting between Russian president Dmitry Medvedev and his Russian compatriots working in the San Francisco Bay Area.
+The meeting took place in a cafe in Palo Alto during Medvedev's June 2010 visit to Silicon Valley.
 The exchange of opinions between AmBAR members and Medvedev went on for about two hours.
-The transcript of the meeting is available from the President's press service in both Russian and English.
-The discussion focused on the question "How could Russia reproduce the start-up and venture-capital culture of Silicon Valley?".
+The transcript of the meeting is available from the president's press service in both Russian and English.
+The discussion focused on the question "How could Russia reproduce the start-up and venture capital culture of Silicon Valley?"

+In February 2022, after Vladimir Putin launched the war against Ukraine, AmBAR published an "Open Letter Against War", publicly expressing its strong condemnation of the invasion.